Sequential Voting with Relational Box Fields for Active Object Detection

 In $F^{ho}$, the ground truth confidence score of contact relation $c^{ho}_{u, v}=1$ if $(u,v)$ lies in a hand which is touching an object, while $c^{ho}_{u, v}=0$ otherwise.

-Though hand is a clue of the object in touch, simply relying on hand for accurate active object detection is not reliable.
-For example, a similar hand grasp could be used to hold a can or a bottle of water, which have different shapes.
-Therefore, we predict another relational box field $F^{oo}$ using object local patterns for iterative refinement from the initial hypothesis $\hat{b}^o_0$.
+The object refinement relational box field $F^{oo}$ exploits object local patterns inside the current object box estimation to further improve it.
 Specifically, $F^{oo}$ encodes the mapping from the pixels of active objects to their box center, width, and height.

-To sum up the policy mechanism, at $t=0$, the policy generates an initial active object hypothesis by applying the voting equation \ref{eq:vote} to bounding box predictions within $F^{ho}$ from pixels belonging to the hand bounding box $h^t$.
-When $t > 0$, the policy applies equation \ref{eq:vote} to predictions within $F^{oo}$ from pixels belonging to the current active object estimation $\hat{b}^o_t$ to vote for a refined active object bounding box.
-Specifically, the policy finds a local optimal active object bounding box estimation $\hat{b}^o$ as:
+To summarize, at $t=0$, the policy generates an initial active object hypothesis by applying the voting in \cref{eq:vote} to bounding box predictions within $\hat{F}^{ho}$ from pixels belonging to the hand bounding box $h^t$.
+When $t > 0$, the policy applies the voting in \cref{eq:vote} to predictions within $\hat{F}^{oo}$ from pixels belonging to the current active object estimation $\hat{b}^o_t$ to vote for a refined active object bounding box.
+Specifically, the policy finds a local optimal active object bounding box estimation $\hat{b}_{t+1}^o$ as:

-where $\hat{b}^o_t$ is the local state and $b^h$ belongs to the global state representation in $s_t$ defined in equation \ref{eq:state_reper}.
+where $\hat{b}^o_t$ is the local state and $b^h$ belongs to the global state representation in $s_t$ defined in \cref{eq:state_reper}.

-The output action of the policy $a_t = \pi(s_t)$ is defined as the displacement towards the local optimal active object bounding box estimation $\hat{b}^o$ from either current estimation $\hat{b}^o_t$ when $t > 0$, or the hand bounding box $b^h$ when $t = 0$.
+The output action of the policy $a_t = \pi(s_t)$ is defined as the displacement towards the local optimal active object bounding box estimation $\hat{b}^o_{t+1}$ from either current estimation $\hat{b}^o_t$ when $t > 0$, or the hand bounding box $b^h$ when $t = 0$.